vessoutraore/alx-low_level_programming/0x00-hello_world/README.md

 [4-puts.c](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/4-puts.c "4-puts.c"): Script that write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 Use the function puts.
 You are not allowed to use printf.
 Your program should end with the value 0

-[5-printf.c](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/5-printf.C "5-printf.c"): Script that write a C program that prints exactly with proper grammar, but the outcome is a piece of art, followed by a new line.
+[5-printf.c](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/5-printf.c "5-printf.c"): Script that write a C program that prints exactly with proper grammar, but the outcome is a piece of art, followed by a new line.
 Use the function printf.
 You are not allowed to use the function puts.
 Your program should return 0.
 Your program should compile without warning when using the -Wall gcc option

+[6-size.c](https://github.com/vessoutraore/alx-low_level_programming/tree/master/0x00-hello_world/6-size.c "6.size.c"): Script that write Write a C program that prints the size of various types on the computer it is compiled and run on.
+You should produce the exact same output as in the example.
+Warnings are allowed.
+Your program should return 0.
+You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option